tlorans/ClimateRisks/docs/source/climate_investing/self_decarbonization.md

 ## Key Takeaways

-- A time-proofed climate risk integration should relies mostly on self-decarbonization, rather than sequential decarbonization
+- A time-proofed portfolio alignment strategy should relies mostly on self-decarbonization, rather than sequential decarbonization

 - Barahhou et al. (2022) introduced the concept of decarbonization backtesting and the self-decarbonization ratio